Devisualization/spew/README.md

 # System Propergation of Event Wells (S.P.E.W.)

+	' Not spew,' said Alphaglosined impatiently.
+'It's S-P-E-W. Stands for the System Propergation of Event Wells.'

 So what is an Event Well, you may ask.
 Well good question.
 I don't quite know, but it has something to do with creating events at a higher level then the system that created them and propergating them to a nice user (developer) interface.